 The decision to proceed with a second ACL surgery depends on the patient, the condition and stability of his or her knee, the desired activity level and imaging findings.
 Patients are advised to seek out a specialist with ample experience in revision ACL surgery for the best chance of a good outcome.

 Because revision ACL reconstruction is a more difficult operation to perform compared to primary ACL surgery, patients should choose an orthopedic surgeon with ample experience and with whom they feel comfortable.
 The doctor should take the time to answer all of a patient’s questions in nontechnical terms.
-With careful planning, many patients can have excellent results and return to a very high level of activity without knee instability.

 Many, but not all, patients opt for revision surgery.
 People who do not experience instability in their knee and do not wish to return to cutting and pivoting sports may decide not to have surgery.
 If they wish to remain active, they may engage in a different sport.
 However, patients who are left with an unstable knee or are enthusiastic about returning to their athletic activity of choice generally opt for revision surgery.